OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 If Google is forced to divest Chromium, the project faces a serious risk of falling into a tragedy of the commons, a scenario where an essential shared resource benefits many, yet no single entity is willing to sustain the cost of maintaining it.

 Chromium is the foundation of the majority of modern web browsers, including Chrome, Edge, Opera, Vivaldi, and many others.
 It enables businesses across industries to generate trillions of dollars in value by providing a high-performance, secure, and continuously evolving web platform.
-However, the cost of maintaining and advancing Chromium is massive, requiring 1 billion dollars in annual investment to support its engineering teams, security updates, compatibility improvements, and new web standards development.
+However, the cost of maintaining and advancing Chromium is massive, requiring at least 1 billion dollars in annual investment to support its engineering teams, security updates, compatibility improvements, and new web standards development.

 The challenge is that while many companies benefit from Chromium’s existence, none may be willing to fund it at the scale necessary to keep it competitive.
 Microsoft, for example, benefits from Edge’s Chromium foundation but contributes only a small fraction of what Google does to Chromium’s development.
 Similarly, while companies like Meta and Amazon depend on the web platform for their core services, they contribute minimally to Chromium’s ongoing development compared to Google.
-If Google is forced to divest the project, and and no individual company or consortium steps up to replace its funding, Chromium could stagnate or deteriorate, leading to slower web innovation, a significant increase in bugs, declining security, and greater reliance on proprietary platform ecosystems such as iOS and Android.
+If Google is forced to divest the project, and if no individual company or consortium steps up to replace its funding, Chromium could stagnate or deteriorate, leading to slower web innovation, a significant increase in bugs, declining security, and greater reliance on proprietary platform ecosystems such as iOS and Android.

 **The full economic impact of such a scenario is difficult to quantify, but the risks are enormous.** The U.S. digital economy alone is estimated to contribute $2.4 trillion and support 8 million jobs.
 The web has been well-funded for two decades, allowing it to become a critical pillar of the global economy.
 The repercussions of a crippling blow to the underlying funding of the web platform could have unpredictable and lasting consequences for businesses, developers, and users worldwide.